Buying Used Espresso Machines & Grinders – Kev’s Guide

 For more on grinders see:

-Buying a Used Espresso Machine
+Buying a Used Espresso coffee Machine

 It pulls shots at 9 bars of pressure straight out of the box, it has a PID (temperature control) so it’s temperature stable.
 It’s ready in seconds, it’ll automatically steam your milk for you if you prefer that (and does a pretty good job of it too).